Medicare Advantage. What It Means To You.

 What do Medicare Advantage Plans cost?

-Many plans are offered at $0 monthly premium.
+Many plans but not all are offered at $0 monthly premium.
 You read that right!
 How do they do that?
 Medicare pays a fee to the insurance company each month for every member it enrolls.
 The insurance company then uses that money to pay your claims and administer your plan.
 And, the higher the plans star rating, the more money it receives.
 Usually, but not always, plans with lower Annual Maximum Out of Pocket costs will have some type of monthly premium.
-In Florida, most plan premiums range from $0 to $75 per month, but some are higher.
 Downsides to an Advantage plan can be that they are managed care plans, and many services require prior authorization, and most HMO plans require referrals prior to seeing a specialist.
 When enrolling, you agree to stay enrolled for the balance of the calendar year.
 However, they are becoming more popular every year.
 Many people like the fact that they only pay for the services they receive.
-They also like the extra benefits that can be included (unlike with Medicare Parts A & B) such as: fitness club memberships, routine eye care, routine hearing & hearing aids, nursing hotlines, OTC benefits, foreign emergency benefits and more.
+They also can include (unlike with Medicare Parts A & B) fitness club memberships, routine eye care, routine hearing & hearing aids, nursing hotlines, OTC products, foreign emergency travel coverage and more.

 Which is better: Medicare Advantage Plan or Supplement Plan?